BenjaminTzudiker/CKD_Database/readme.md

 This is only a taste - there are all sorts of useful queries you can perform with an understanding of the data and a bit of thought.

-### File Descriptions

-./CKD_Data_Dictionary_DataExchangev1_FINAL_DRAFT.docx
-Provided by the previous maintainers of the database, this file contains information on the structure of the database.
-It has a couple of errors, but is otherwise up to date for the database created by the main script.

-./Create_Tables_New.sql
-The primary sql script, which will set up and load into the tables according to the data dictionary document.
-Written for MySQL.

-./DatabaseDiagram.png
-Diagram of database tables and relationships for people without easy access to Microsoft Word.

-./Normalize_Tables.sql
-A secondary sql script that will alter the table structure and manipulate the data to remove some duplicate strings.
-It will also create views for the altered tables that correspond with the originals, each named <original_table_name>_view.

-./Old SQL
-Contains the old Postgres files originally used to make the database, as well as a handful of miscellanious MySQL files not needed for normal operation.

-./readme.md
-Markdown file that contains information on setting up and using the database.
-It also contains this sentence.

 ### Common Problems

 #### MySQL won't start - `mysql` gives a "command not found" or similar error